 The Master of Applied Computer Science Program (MACS) is designed to further students' understanding of the computing technologies shaping our world today and to prepare students for sustaining a lifelong contribution to a technology-related career.
-The MACS program provides students with a theoretical and practical understanding of important areas in the computing field.
+The MACS program provides students with a theoretical and practical understanding of important areas in the computing field such as Security, Networking, Data Science, Web Development, and Software Engineering.

-This program may be completed in two semesters by completing 18 credit hours each semester or in three to four semesters by spreading the courses over a longer period.
-A master's of business administration (MBA) degree may be completed by taking an additional 24 graduate credit hours from the Graham School of Management, which can be completed in one additional year.
+This program may be completed in four semesters by completing 9 credit hours each semester.
+A Master of Business Administration (MBA) degree may be completed by taking an additional 24 graduate credit hours from the Graham School of Management, which can be completed in one additional year.